awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-bedrock-cw-dashboard/README.md

 ### addAllModelsMonitoring()

-Add a new row to the dashboard providing metrics across all model ids in Bedrock
+Add a new row to the dashboard providing runtime metrics across all model ids in Bedrock.

 @param {ModelMonitoringProps} props - user provided props for the monitoring.